America has the best birthday party. I mean, come on: What can beat hot dogs, beer, and fireworks?

 Alright, this one might be a bit of a giveaway.

 But who can resist celebrating America’s birthday in its capital?
+Catch some daytime baseball at the Nationals stadium, spend an afternoon at the Smithsonian National Zoo, and watch fireworks against the DC skyline.
 Plus, after the last wisp of firework smoke has faded, you’ll still have tons of historical and cultural sites to see and explore.

 2. Lake Tahoe, Nevada/California